Publication 109, Internet Sales

 Businesses physically located in California

 If your business is located in California, your Internet sales of physical products are generally taxable unless they qualify for a specific tax exemption or exclusion (see Non Taxable Sales).
 Internet sales are treated just like sales you make at retail stores or other outlets, through sales representatives, over the telephone, or by mail order.
-You can apply online for a permit or license using eRegistration (eReg) available on our website at www.boe.ca.gov. eReg is also available in our field offices.
-Please contact our Taxpayer Information Section for assistance at 800-400-7115.
+You can register on our website at www.boe.ca.gov by selecting New Registration, and then select Register a business activity with BOE.
+You can also register in person at any of our field offices.
+Please contact our Customer Service Center for assistance at 1-800-400-7115 (TTY:711).

 Businesses located outside of California